shining-man/bsc_test/docs/en/devices/wechselrichter.md

 #### The battery is unloaded into the network
 The SoC reaches 100% and is discharged again when switching to the Float voltage.
 Reason: This is one of the **BSC independent behavior**.
 If the option "DC PV feed-in from excess" is activated in the Victron settings with ESS, the Victron System tries to lower the voltage by unloading to the Float voltage.
-~~ Remedy: For example, lower the voltage difference between float and absorption volume to 0.4V.
-In order to prevent constant charging and unloading over the day, the setting for "float charging voltage SoC" should not be set too high in the BSC, otherwise the absorption will change excitement and the process begins from the front. ~~
+~~Remedy: e.g. lowering the voltage difference between float and absorption voltage to 0.4V.
+In order to prevent constant charging and unloading over the day, the setting for "Float charging voltage SoC" should not be set too high in the BSC, otherwise the excitement will switch to the absorption and the process begins from the front.~~

 #### The charging current limit (CCL) is ignored
 If the BSC changes from absorption to Float-Voltage, the charging current limit is set to 0A.
 The Victron System ignores this setting under certain circumstances.